-- to every matrix, we can associate a unique scalar, called its determinant; - we can compute the determinant using a technique called expansion by minors along any row or column; and - the determinant enjoys a number of useful properties, some of which are listed below.
+- we can compute the determinant using a technique called expansion by minors along any row or column; and - the determinant enjoys a number of useful properties, some of which are listed below.

 Example 0.75.
 Recall the matrix A from Example (0.58).
 If we expand by minors on the first row, we find that